symfony/symfony-docs/book/installation.rst

 The goal of this chapter is to get you up and running with a working application built on top of Symfony.
-In order to simplify the process of creating new applications, Symfony provides an installer that must be installed before creating the first application.
+In order to simplify the process of creating new applications, Symfony provides an installer application.

 Installing the Symfony Installer
 --------------------------------

-Using the Symfony Installer is the only recommended way to create new Symfony applications.
-This installer is a PHP application that has to be installed only once and then it can create any number of Symfony applications.
+Using the **Symfony Installer** is the only recommended way to create new Symfony applications.
+This installer is a PHP application that has to be installed in your system only once and then it can create any number of Symfony applications.

 .. note::